 When directly comparing Inkscape and GIMP, it is not a matter of which program is better than the other overall, but rather which program is better than the other for the task at hand.
 Inkscape is going to perform better than GIMP when it comes to creating scalable and professional graphics for print or the web.
 GIMP is going to be better than Inkscape when it comes to editing or manipulating photos, or for creating pixel art.

 On the subject of digital art, the program you use will depend on the look you are going for.
 Inkscape will be better for vector artwork, whereas GIMP will be better for artwork that looks like it was painted or hand drawn.

 I definitely recommend using GIMP and Inkscape together as I think they both offer their own strengths, which can be even stronger when combined.
 For example, you can edit your photos in GIMP and then import the finished JPEG into Inkscape to use within a vector design.
 On the other hand, you can create a vector design and import it into GIMP to be used in a photo (such as a logo watermark to add to the bottom).

 Another example is that you can create crisp, clean vector-based icons to use on a website in Inkscape, and then import that design file into GIMP to adjust the pixel resolution and compress as a JPEG for better performance on the web.

 You can also create things like GIMP Palette files (.GPL) within Inkscape and import those palettes to use in your GIMP projects.

 There are many more examples of what you can do by combining these two programs, but I think you get the point!
 GIMP and Inkscape are both great free options, especially if you are looking to replace Adobe Photoshop or Adobe Illustrator.
-That’s it for this article – you can checkout all of my other GIMP How-to Articles or my GIMP video tutorials on my website.
+That’s it for this article – you can checkout all of my other Inkscape Tutorials, Inkscape Help Articles, GIMP Help Articles or GIMP video tutorials on my website.